Friday, August 27, 2021

 Misaligned Wheels

-Being on the trail most definitely means you're going to be running into all manner of things.
-Large and sharp rocks, tree branches, sudden dips, and elevations, we could go on.
-Your Orlando Toyota suspension system is designed to withstand quite a bit, but it can't handle it all.
-More than likely, a day of Toyota off-roading will leave you needing an alignment.
+Being on the trail most definitely means you're going to be running into all manner of obstacles.
+Large rocks, tree roots, loose gravel, sudden dips, deep ruts, and uneven terrain can all impact your suspension and wheel alignment.
+Your Orlando Toyota suspension system is designed to withstand a lot, but constant offroad driving can still knock things out of place.

 Tire Damage